Resource Library

 Living with lipedema can be confusing, frustrating, and at times overwhelming.
 Too often, women searching for answers are met with misinformation — repeated misconceptions based on outdated science, and contradictory advice, sometimes leading to costly and ineffective treatment.

-The International Lipedema Association (ILA) has launched the awareness campaign “Dispelling 8 Myths About Lipedema” to provide clarity.
+The International Lipedema Association (ILA) has launched the awareness campaign “Dispelling 8 Myths About Lipedema”, a series of eight videos featuring experts from the ILA Board who address and dispel common myths about lipedema to provide clarity.

 Myth: "There is edema in lipedema"